 ISS/FSS (Individual Support Services/Family Support Services): DDA funded services for people living with their families or on their own; may include respite, transportation, environmental modification, adaptive equipment, money management or home skills.

-Incident Report: Official report of a serious action or activity effecting a person served by a DDA licensed program; usually relates to medical emergency, neglect or abuse, or other as defined by the DDA Policy on Reportable Incidents.
+Incident Report: Official report of a serious action or activity effecting a person served by a DDA licensed program; usually relates to medical emergency, neglect or abuse, or other as defined by the DDA Policy on Reportable Incidents and Investigations (PORII).

-Least Restrictive Alternative: In reference to services (IP or BP) that may restrict a person's rights; those interventions that cause the least disruption or change in a person's circumstances and which maximize their independence and freedom.
+Least Restrictive Alternative: In reference to services that may be restrictive; those interventions that are presumed to cause the least disruption or change in a person's circumstances while maximizing independence and freedom.

 Legal Guardian: Representative appointed by the court to act on behalf of and make decisions for a person found not competent.